Karl Lagerfeld, Chanel Creative Director & Fashion Icon, Dead At 85

 One of the most iconic men in the fashion world, Karl Lagerfeld, the creative director of Chanel and Fendi, has died at the age of 85.

-The BBC reported that the German designer, who was known for his signature look of a white ponytail, and dark glasses, was an icon in the fashion world, creating some of the most dynamic and striking looks of the fashion house’s lines.
-The designer once said, according to the BBC of his now-iconic look, “I am like a caricature of myself, and I like that.”
+The BBC reported that the German designer, who was known for his signature look of a white ponytail and dark glasses, was an icon in the fashion world, creating some of the most dynamic and striking looks of the fashion houses’ lines.
+The BBC quoted him commenting about his now-iconic look.

 Rumors that Lagerfeld was unwell came after he missed several shows during fashion week, of which he was a front-row staple.
 The Mirror reported that Lagerfeld was ill for two weeks.
 He was reportedly admitted to a Paris hospital one day before his death.
 Rumors began to circulate about the designer’s ill health after Lagerfeld missed two of Chanel’s Paris shows in late January.